 We asked her to sit with us for dinner and it happened they also seated the elderly Japanese couple as well.
 The rest of the table were four Brits and one soon-to-be single 62-year-old Aussie man.

 Here you enjoy sparkling wine and a selection of delectable canapes.
 As the sun sets in a blaze of reds and oranges, and well into the starlit night, you feast on a barbecue buffet of authentic Australian delicacies.

 We started with pumpkin ravioli in beef stock, very good.

 The wines flowed and we were escorted by table to the buffet.
 The lamb was the best.

-Our table were a good bunch and we had some laughs.
+Our table was a good bunch and we had some laughs.
 Mysou enjoyed herself and loved the port that was served.

 As you wind down after a delicious dinner, you are offered a choice of tea, coffee or port.
 In winter, guests gather around a campfire to savour a special treat of hot mulled wine.